erhanask/erhanask/README.md

 - 👋 Hi, I’m @erhanask
-- 👀 I’m interested in technology...
+- 🌱 I’m currently working as PHP developer in a company in Turkey .
-- 🌱 I’m currently learning php backend langauge and I've worked with JS Angular , asp.net MVC , and mostly known libraries of these.
 - 📫 You can reach me from erhanasik8@gmail.com .